youshido-php/GraphQL/README.md

 ])
 ```

-And in comparison, take a look at the Object oriented version with all the same fields:
+And in comparison take a look at the Object oriented version with all the same fields:
 ```php
 <?php